 How To Increase Your Page Rank beyond UX Design

-Here are some definitive first steps to take to help increase your page rank on search engine result pages.
-It’s good to remember that we are not talking about being first place right now as much as we are doing things to get on the first page over a period of time.
+Here are some definitive first steps to help increase your page rank on search engine result pages.
+It’s good to remember that we are not talking about being in first place right now as much as we are doing things to get on the first page over a period of time.
 Page ranking is very competitive and is very fluid.
 This means there are a lot of factors that determine page rank and the algorithm does change periodically which means you can’t sit idle once you have increased your rankings.

 - Search Engine Optimization

 SEO is a collection of techniques and processes to update strategic files in your website that make it easier for Google to find and index your site.
 This helps to ensure Google gives the correct search results each time for its users and delivers it quickly.
 In addition, Google rewards good SEO practices by giving you higher page rankings/visibility on search results, attracting more visitors to your site.